United States support for Israel in the Gaza war: Backlash to US support

-Double standards
+Double standards accusations

-The Islamic world and much of the Global South accused the United States and its allies of a double standard in condemning an illegal occupation in Ukraine while standing firmly behind Israel.
+The Islamic world and much of the Global South accused the United States and its allies of a double standard in condemning Russia's illegal occupation of Ukraine while supporting Israel's occupation of the Palestinian territories.

 Western leaders, pressed for weeks to say whether the loss of thousands of mostly civilian lives could be a violation of international law, spoke only tentatively, adding that they could not judge: "We're not going to get dragged into all this judge-and-jury role," US national security adviser Jake Sullivan said.

 By comparison, a year earlier the United States Department of State had officially announced that, based on available information, the US government assessed that members of Russia's forces in Ukraine had committed war crimes.

 The U.S. State Department said there is no need to launch any formal domestic investigation into whether Israel has committed war crimes, even though the weapons it uses are supplied by the US.

 In a speech to the European Parliament, the EU's top diplomat, Josep Borrell, said water cuts are a violation of international law regardless of where they occur, whether in Ukraine or Gaza.

 In an interview, Aaron David Miller, a former State Department official, stated to The New Yorker, "Do I think that Joe Biden has the same depth of feeling and empathy for the Palestinians of Gaza as he does for the Israelis?
-No, he doesn’t".
+No, he doesn't".
 In April 2024, the Foreign Ministry of Turkey accused the U.S. of having a "double-standard policy on human rights".
-Barry Trachtenberg, a professor at Wake Forest University, criticized Western support of Israeli military actions, stating, "What we’re seeing is this clear double-standard where when it’s in the interests of the United States and Western allies, they’ll invoke international law.
-When it’s not in their interests, they’ll clearly violate international law".
+Barry Trachtenberg, a professor at Wake Forest University, criticized Western support of Israeli military actions, stating, "What we're seeing is this clear double-standard where when it's in the interests of the United States and Western allies, they'll invoke international law.
+When it's not in their interests, they'll clearly violate international law".
 In July 2024, Spanish prime minister Pedro Sanchez spoke at the NATO summit in Washington D.C., urging the West to stop its "double standards" between Gaza and Ukraine.

 After Israel killed the American peace activist Ayşenur Ezgi Eygi in the West Bank, another American activist who was shot by Israeli forces wrote an editorial in Time magazine, stating, "Earlier this year, President Joe Biden said that 'if you harm an American, we will respond.'
 Yet the Biden Administration has not even condemned my attack."
 The families of Americans killed by Israel also stated that the Department of Justice had failed to investigate their relatives' deaths.
-According to a leaked letter, Department of Justice attorneys requested Attorney General Merrick Garland to "investigate potential violations of U.S. law by Israel’s government, military, and citizenry, and hold the perpetrators to account."
+According to a leaked letter, Department of Justice attorneys requested Attorney General Merrick Garland to "investigate potential violations of U.S. law by Israel's government, military, and citizenry, and hold the perpetrators to account."